yegor256/blog/_posts/2014/oct/2014-10-21-incremental-billing.md

 What does this tell us?

-I guess it means that in all failures you&mdash;the client&mdash;will be the loser.
+I guess it means that in all failures you---the client---will be the loser.

 ## Time and Material